 The fact of the matter is the owner will ask you for identification and you can do the same.
 It is standard to have copies of both passports attached to the contract.

 When in doubt, defer to the professional you’ve engaged to assist you.
 They will be able to properly phrase terms of negotiation.
+However, do not rely on their word only – any and all terms need to be in writing.

 #10 Protect yourself by photographing and documenting